 1 Did you find the information contained within the Statement of Accounts easy to understand?

-Yes No
+Ye s No

-Coi mments
+Com ments

-2 Was there a sufficient level of information to allow you the user to assess the financial performance of the Fire and Rescue Authority.
+a sufficient level o ce of the Fire and I nation to allow you the user to assess the financial Authority.

-Coi Yes No mments
+Com Ye ments s No

-3 Did you find that the financial information contained was presented in a clear and easy to understand format?
+Did you fir understand l inforr nation contained was presented in a clear and easy to

-Coi Yes No mments
+Com Ye ments s No

 4 Did you find the notes to the accounts added value to the financial statements?

-Yes No

-Coi mments
+Com Ye ments s No

-5 Did you find the Glossary helpful?
+5 [ 5 Did you find the Glossary helpful?

-Coi Yes No mments
+Com Ye ments s No

 6 Overall, has the statement of accounts been of value in helping you to assess the Fire and Rescue Authority's financial position and performance?

-Yes No
+Yes 5 No Comments

-Со omments

-7 Do you think there is anything that should be added to the Statement of Accounts to provi you the user with a more complete view of the financial position and performance of the F and Rescue Authority?
+7 Do you think there is anything that should be added to the Statement of Accounts to provide you the user with a more complete view of the financial position and performance of the Fire and Rescue Authority?

-Yes No
+Yes No Comments

-Co omments

-8 Please state below any further comments or suggested improvements you may have regar the Statement of Accounts. ding

-9 Which of the following best describes you?
+- 8 Please state below any further comments or suggested improvements you may have regarding the Statement of Accounts. - 9 Which of the following best describes you?

 An employee or elected member of the authority

-A member of the public

 A member of another organisation/interested party